The Smiler: Development

-More overt advertising started in January 2013, when the "Smile" logo was used in various forms across the country.
-Including billboards in London; ticket barriers at Leeds railway station; projected onto various buildings including Big Ben; and sprayed onto flocks of sheep in areas including Leicestershire, Devon and Perthshire.
+During the ride's construction, promotional stunts included overnight spray painting of a stencil logo (later revealed as the ride logo) all over the park and later appearing in various forms across the country, including billboards in London; ticket barriers at Leeds railway station; projected onto various buildings including Big Ben; and sprayed onto flocks of sheep in areas including Leicestershire, Devon and Perthshire.

+On 17 October 2012, information about the coaster was revealed to the public including its maximum speed, track length, ride time, passengers per train and ride cost.
+The first pieces of track also arrived at the park late that month.
-The name of the roller coaster, The Smiler, was revealed on 21 January 2013, the Metro newspaper, and the opening date was set as May (previously it was 16 March).

-In February 2013 a free game app was released containing a full 3D recreation of the actual ride, and a preview of the rides merchandise was published online.
+The name of the roller coaster, The Smiler, was revealed on 21 January 2013, in the Metro newspaper, and the scheduled opening delayed to May.
+In February 2013 a free game app was released, containing a 3D recreation of the ride and a preview of the ride's merchandise.

+The trains arrived in March 2013.
+Vertical construction was completed approximately one month later, with the installation of the crest of the first lift.

 John Wardley, a ride consultant on the project, confirmed in a radio interview on 19 April 2013 that The Smiler would feature more inversions than any other roller coaster in the world.
 Although construction had revealed this earlier, the statement was the first official confirmation that The Smiler would break the inversion record.
-In an earlier interview Wardley had said that The Smiler would have "...5 mind manipulating elements that play around with you on the ride, so it’s more than just a physical rollercoaster."
+In an earlier interview, Wardley had said that The Smiler would have "5 mind manipulating elements that play around with you on the ride, so it's more than just a physical rollercoaster."

-From early April and throughout May, Alton Towers published videos online giving snippets of the ride's fictional backstory.
+Between April and May, Alton Towers uploaded four episodes of a promotional video series named "Smile Always".
 This was followed by footage of weather presenter Laura Tobin riding The Smiler, live on ITV's Daybreak programme and an advertising campaign on boxes of Krave cereal.

 Opening

-Initially, The Smiler was expected to make its public debut in March 2013 for the park's opening day, but due to construction delays, the date was pushed back to 23 May 2013.
-The date had to be pushed back further after technical issues were encountered during testing and a ride incident occurred during its preview event that stranded riders on the lift hill.
-Following the incident on 17 May 2013, Alton Towers explained on their website that The Smiler would not open on the originally scheduled date due to "unforeseen teething problems."

-The ride's delayed opening initially caused controversy as many had booked advance tickets and had stayed at the Alton Towers Hotel in order to be among the first to ride the coaster.
-However, Alton Towers later announced it would allow those who had made advanced bookings to change their tickets and hotel reservations free of charge.
+Having already been delayed from March, the scheduled May opening was further delayed after technical issues reportedly found during testing and an evacuation from the ride's lift hill was required during a press preview event.
+Following the preview incident, Alton Towers explained on their website that The Smiler would not open on the originally scheduled date due to "unforeseen teething problems".
+Alton Towers later announced it would allow guests who had made advanced bookings to change their tickets and on-site hotel reservations free of charge.
 The Smiler eventually opened on 31 May 2013.

 Description

 A key feature of the ride is the large, metallic spider-like structure that serves as a centrepoint for the coaster track.
-Called The Marmaliser, it has 5 legs which are responsible for manipulating riders into smiling, in accordance with the theme of the ride.
+Called the Marmaliser, it has five legs which are responsible for manipulating riders into smiling, in accordance with the theme of the ride.
 It is also equipped with a wraparound screen that displays themed graphics and video.
 The roller coaster's track intertwines within the structure, enhancing the experience for riders.
-Five trains can operate on the ride at once, leading to a theoretical capacity of 1200 riders per hour.
+Five trains can operate on the ride at once, leading to a theoretical capacity of 960 riders per hour.